-In the mid-30s, a Michigan concern offered for sale a three-gang, pull-behind spike disk fairway cultivator, a spike disc greens cultivator and a ten-inch-wide home lawn spike disc cultivator.
+In the mid-'30s, a Michigan concern offered for sale a three-gang, pull-behind spike disk fairway cultivator, a spike disk greens cultivator, and a 10-inch-wide home lawn spike disk cultivator.
 In its advertising, the company stated, "It is an accepted fact that turf requires aeration and cultivation especially upon turf that receives constant play."
-The tractor-drawn model is still on the market today essentially the same as the 1930 version.
+The tractor-drawn model on the market today is essentially the same as the 1930 version.

-During the late '30s and early '40s many turfgrass managers developed their own versions of aerating equipment, ranging from devices as simple as large spikes driven through planks to "Rube Goldberg-type" machines that required several men to push or pull.
-Soil aeration was a major topic of "Lawn Schools" given by agricultural agent Charles K. Hallowell in Philadelphia, PA, during the period.
+During the late '30s and early '40s, many turfgrass managers developed their own versions of aerating equipment, ranging from devices as simple as large spikes drive through planks to "Rube Goldbergtype" machines that required several men to push or pull.
+Soil aeration was a major topic of "Lawn Schools" given by agricultural agent Charles K. Hallowell in Philadelphia during the period.

-In 1945, Grau, then director of the US-GA Green Section, discussed developing a commercial aeration machine with Tom and Tony Mascaro, owners of West Point Products in West Point, PA.
+In 1945, Grau, then director of the USGA Green Section, discussed developing a commercial aeration machine with Tom and Tony Mascaro, owners of West Point Products in West Point, PA.
 The Mascaro brothers decided to expand their topdressing business into equipment manufacturing and designed the West Point Aerifier.
 This development truly became the beginning of a new era for specialized turfgrass management equipment.
 Hahn purchased the manufacturing rights to the "West Point Aerifier" in 1970.

-The West Point aerifier had one drawback.
+The West Point Aerifier had one drawback.
 Because the tines entered and exited the soil at an angle, they would lift up a lip of turf at the back of the core hole.
 Golf course superintendents were concerned that these lips would disrupt putting on golf greens.
 To provide superintendents with a neater surface following aeration, the Greensaire Aerification Co., of Hopkins, MN, (purchased by Ryan in 1950) invented an aerator that drove hollow, cylindrical tines vertically into the soil and pulled soil cores straight out.
 These machines were considerably slower than disc-type or West Point aerators.

-The first walk-behind aerator for general lawn use was the Motoraire introduced in the '50s by Soilaire Industries (purchased in 1960 by Ryan).
+The first walk-behind aerator for general lawn use was the Motoraire introduced in the '50s by Soilaire Industries (purchased by Ryan in 1960).
 Hollow tines pivoted on solid metal wheels as they turned.
 The tines entered and exited the soil in an almost vertical position providing a neat enough job for residential or commercial lawns.
 The unit was also as fast as a West Point aerifier.
-The Dedoes Co. manufactures a drum continued on page 26